dhruvchawla1996/UCI_HAR_analysis/README.md

 Here were the rough steps that were followed:

 1. Training and testing data sets were combined into a single data frame.
+2. Extracted columns that stored measurements on mean and standard deviation for each measurement (this includes measurements on meanFreq and angle function).
-2. The data frame was arranged according to subject and the activities performed.
+3. The data frame was arranged according to subject and the activities performed.
 Each subject performed all 6 activities once.
-3.
+4. The average of each variable was calculated for each activity performed by each subject.